Table of Contents

 - Heavy database usage (slow or numerous queries, N+1 queries)

 If so, you should move this heavy lifting into a background job which can run asynchronously from your web request.
-See background workers for details.
+See Worker Dynos, Background Jobs and Queueing for details.

 Another class of timeouts occur when an external service used by your application is unavailable or overloaded.
 In this case, your web app is highly likely to timeout unless you move the work to the background.
 In some cases where you must process these requests during your web request, you should always plan for the failure case.
 Most languages let you specify a timeout on HTTP requests, for example.